47th Filmfare Awards

-The 47th Filmfare Awards were held on 16 February 2002 in Mumbai, India.
+The 47th Filmfare Awards for Hindi cinema were held on 16 February 2002 in Mumbai, India.

 Kabhi Khushi Kabhie Gham led the ceremony with 16 nominations, followed by Dil Chahta Hai with 13 nominations, Gadar: Ek Prem Katha with 9 nominations and Lagaan with 8 nominations.

 Lagaan won all 8 awards, including Best Film, Best Director (for Ashutosh Gowariker) and Best Actor (for Aamir Khan), thus becoming the most-awarded film at the ceremony.

 Aamir Khan received dual nominations for Best Actor for his performances in Dil Chahta Hai and Lagaan, winning for the latter.

 Sisters Kareena Kapoor and Karisma Kapoor were nominated for Best Actress for their performances in Aśoka and Zubeidaa respectively, but both lost to Kajol who won the award for Kabhi Khushi Kabhie Gham.